-An account must exist on all hosts in the array for the purposes of running certain Array Services commands.
-This is controlled by the /usr/lib/array/arrayd.conf configuration file.
-The default is to use the user account "guest" since this is typically found on UNIX machines.
+1. An account must exist on all hosts in the array for the purposes of running certain Array Services commands.
+This is controlled by the

+/usr/lib/array/arrayd.conf configuration file.
+The default is to use the user account arraysvcs on SGI ProPack 4 systems (guest on SGI ProPack 3 systems).
 The account name can be changed in arrayd.conf.
 For more information, see the arrayd.conf(8) man page.

-If necessary, add the specified user account or "guest" by default, to all machines in the array.
+If necessary, add the specified user account or arraysvcs by default on SGI ProPack 4 systems (guest on SGI ProPack 3 systems), to all machines in the array.